Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Computational Method for BLRHL

 \subsection{Updating $\delta_{0:p,1:K}$ with Hamiltonian Monte Carlo}

-Suppose we want to sample from a $d$-dimensional distribution with PDF proportional to $\exp (- U(\mb q))$ , or construct a transformation leaving it invariant.
-For our problem, $U(\mb q)$ is minus log of posterior distribution of $\mb q = \mb \delta_{0:p, 1:K}$ (ie, minus log of \eqref{eqn:postdelta}).
+Suppose that we want to sample from a $d$-dimensional distribution with PDF proportional to $\exp (- U(\mb q))$ , or construct a transformation leaving it invariant.
+For our problem, $U(\mb q)$ is the minus log of the posterior distribution of $\mb q = \mb \delta_{0:p, 1:K}$ (\textit{i.e.} the minus log of \eqref{eqn:postdelta}).

-We will augment $\mb q$ with a set of auxiliary variables $\mb p$ independently distributed with $N(0,1)$, also independent of $\mb q$.
+We will augment $\mb q$ with a set of auxiliary variables $\mb p$ that are independently distributed with $N(0,1)$ and are independent of $\mb q$.
 For this purpose we will randomly draw a $\mb p$ independently from $N(0,1)$.
 In physics, $\mb p$ is interpreted as momentum’s of particles.
 Next we will transform $(\mb q,\mb p)$ in a way that leaves invariant $\exp (H(\mb q, \mb p))$ --- the joint distribution of $(\mb q,\mb p)$, where $H(\mb q, \mb p)$ is often called \textbf{Hamiltonian}, which is given by: